RistoBIn/international-website/src/pages/index.md

     text: Innovation ‘cause we can
     path: /about/innovation-cause-we-can/
   content: >-
-    *The little things in life matter.
-If you can’t do the little things right, you’ll never be able to do the big things right.*
+    **The little things in life matter.
+If you can’t do the little things right, you’ll never be able to do the big things right.**

-    <strong id="quote-author">- Oscar Markovic and Milan Markovic, Founders at Work</strong>
+    <p id="author">- Oscar Markovic and Milan Markovic, Founders at Work</p>

 ---